MicrosoftDocs/azure-devops-docs/docs/pipelines/process/resources.md

 ## Set approval checks for resources

 You can manually control when a resource runs with approval checks and templates.
-With the [required template approval check](approvals.md#required-template-approval), you can require that any pipeline using a resource or environment also uses a specific YAML template.
+With the [required template approval check](approvals.md#required-template-approval), you can require that any pipeline using a resource or environment also extends from a specific YAML template.
 Setting a required template approval enhances security.
 You can make sure that your resource only gets used under specific conditions with a template.
 Learn more about how to [enhance pipeline security](../security/templates.md#set-required-templates) with templates and resources.

 ## Traceability